Sunday, 27 July 2025

 by W. B. Meitei, PhD

-Markov Chain Monte Carlo (MCMC) methods are a class of algorithms used to generate samples from complex probability distributions, particularly when direct sampling is challenging or analytically not feasible.
-The MCMC methods represent a powerful class of algorithms widely used in modern computational statistics, particularly within the framework of Bayesian inference.
+Markov Chain Monte Carlo (MCMC) methods are a class of algorithms designed to generate samples from complex probability distributions, particularly when direct sampling is challenging or analytically not feasible using standard analytic techniques.
+The MCMC methods constitute a powerful class of algorithms widely used in modern computational statistics, particularly in the context of Bayesian inference.

-The core idea behind MCMC is to construct a Markov chain whose equilibrium (or stationary) distribution is the distribution of interest.
-By simulating the chain over a large number of steps, one can obtain a sequence of dependent samples that approximate this target distribution.
+The core idea behind MCMC is to construct a Markov chain whose stationary distribution is the distribution of interest.
+By simulating the chain over many steps, one can obtain a sequence of dependent samples that approximate the target distribution.
 Unlike traditional Monte Carlo methods, which assume independent and identically distributed (i.i.d.) sampling, MCMC methods allow for dependence among samples, making them highly effective in high-dimensional or constrained parameter spaces.

-Two of the most widely used MCMC algorithms are the Metropolis-Hastings algorithm and Gibbs sampling.
-These techniques provide flexible frameworks for sampling from various distributions, even when those distributions are not available in closed form.
+Among the many MCMC algorithms, two of the most widely used MCMC algorithms are the Metropolis-Hastings and the Gibbs sampling algorithms.
+Both offer flexible frameworks for sampling from complex distributions, even when those distributions are not available in closed form, making them indispensable in real-world Bayesian modeling and other advanced statistical applications..

 Before we proceed with MCMC, it is important to understand the fundamentals of the Monte Carlo approach and the Markov chain.